New EU law takes aim at Russia pipeline

 "The proposal clarifies that EU law applies in EU jurisdictions.
 There is therefore no extraterritorial application," the memo said.

-The jurisdictional issue means it would be up to Berlin to negotiate a Nord Stream 2 deal with Moscow in line with the new measures.
+The jurisdictional issue means it would be up to Berlin to negotiate a Nord Stream 2 deal with Moscow in line with the new EU measures.

 The Commission warned that if Russia did not agree to apply EU law, "it [would] not [be] practical to have different regulatory regimes apply to the two ends of the same pipeline".